Kukiezi/MessengerJokeBot/README.md

-Messenger Bot that will remind you about events you ask it to.
-Oh... it can also send you jokes.
+Messenger Bot that will send you jokes when you ask it to using #joke.

+Jokes are taken from public api: https://sv443.net/jokeapi/v2/